mhtarora39/SoftwareArchitecture/ProblemSolving/array/Readme.md

 * [Rains](Rains.cpp) : Given n non-negative integers representing an elevation map where the width of each bar is 1, compute how much water it can trap after raining.

 - ![alt text](Docs/Rains.png)

+## Assignments

+[Minimum Difference](MinDiff.cpp): Implement a function that takes in two non-empty arrays of integers, finds the pair of numbers (one from each array) who absolute difference is closest to zero, and returns a pair containing these two numbers, with the first number from array.
+Only one such pair will exist for the test.